van-8/HarmonyEarth/themes.md

 ## Paparazzi and Pranksters
 Many cultures don't consider the creation of humor/pseudodrama as justification for unethical behavior.
 Japan, UAE, Singapore, China are a few places where many "pranks" are considred criminal.
 China has strict moderation of paparrazzi/gossip media.
 With increasingly powerful digital/biological tools that can create lasting trauma, what new limits should be considered?
 Is it funny to "prank" a schoolmate into commiting suicide?

+## Audience Capture
+Doing what the mass of clients want instead of what is right.
+Influenced by algorithms and misinformation.